jgrebol/ESIpy/README.md

 # ESIpy
-The ESIpy program is aimed to the calculation of population analysis and aromaticity indicators from different Hilbert space partitions using the PySCF module.
+The ESIpy program is aimed at the calculation of population analysis and aromaticity indicators from different Hilbert space partitions using the PySCF module.
 The program supports both restricted and unrestricted calculations for single-determinant wave functions.
 The atomic partitions supported from the program are Mulliken, Löwdin, meta-Löwdin, Natural Atomic Orbitals (NAO) and Intrinsic Atomic Orbitals (IAO).
 The ESIpy respository contains the esi.py main code as well as several example scripts.

 ## Theoretical background